-NEW TOPIC - THE VALUE OF TRADITION
+THE VALUE OF TRADITION

 Traditional Healing systems often are aware of healing properties which cannot be explained by conventional pharmacology.
-As a consequence much of the knowledge of prior generations has been relegated to the dustbin of superstition, ostensibly for lack of scientific evidence.
+As a consequence, much of the knowledge of prior generations have been relegated to the dustbin of superstition, ostensibly for lack of scientific evidence.
 But ignoring traditional knowledge just because it does not fit into a narrow definition that claims that only reductionism is true science does not seem to be truly scientific.
-Instead 4th Edition probes the many aspects we can learn - and enjoy - from traditional healing knowledge.
+Instead of 4th Edition probes the many aspects we can learn - and enjoy - from traditional healing knowledge.

-NEW TOPIC: AUTHENTICITY AND QUALITY in a GLOBAL AROMATHERAPY
+AUTHENTICITY AND QUALITY IN A GLOBAL AROMATHERAPY

 There are many exciting developments in aromatherapy almost at any given time.
 The data from molecular and cellular biology attract the most attention, as they address contemporary issues such as cancer, chronic inflammation or metabolic conditions such as diabetes and mechanisms for detoxification!

 Many scientific developments point to the anti-tumor properties of essential oils or their components.
 Nonetheless, there are, at this time, NO protocols that would reasonably suggest treatments for cancer with essential oils.
 However, if the surprising results about the anti-tumor properties of essential oils are combined with experience reports from the aromatherapy community the groundwork for a gradual formulation of a “Grand Strategy” may be emerging.
 Through this Grand Strategy, essential oils may become important players in the prevention and treatment of today's most serious diseases.